sarimabbas/sarim-cs334/6_musical_instrument/README.md

 - 5 readings are taken at LOW and averaged.
 - Then, the user is instructed to turn on the lasers via a dedicated switch.
 This switch was not strictly required, as the ESP32 can easily turn on the lasers automatically.
 However, I decided to include this interaction as it gives the musician the feeling of "tuning" their instrument.
 - Once the lasers are turned on, 5 readings are taken at HIGH and averaged.
-- The activation thresholds are set roughly in proportion to the x(HIGH + LOW) range for each resistor, where x is a magic number, set to around 0.6.
+- The activation thresholds are set roughly as `x(HIGH + LOW)` for each resistor, where `x` is a magic number, set to around `0.6`.
+This means that more sensitive resistors (which generally have smaller ranges) have smaller activation thresholds.

 ### MIDI setup